tobiamoo1/tobiamoo1/README.md

-- 👋 Hi, I’m @tobiamoo1
+- 👋 Hi, I’m 'Tobi Amoo
-- 👀 I’m interested in developing a career in cloud computing
+- 👀 I’m interested in developing a career in data analysis
-- 🌱 I’m currently learning on builiding well-architected cloud frameworks
+- 🌱 I’m currently working with real-world datasets, performing analysis, and visualizing results to support data-driven decision-making.
-- 💞️ I’m looking to collaborate on exciting cloud projects
+- 💞️ I’m looking to collaborate on exciting data anaylsis projects
 - 📫 How to reach me jesutobi.amoo@gmail.com

 <!---